by Steve Horn

 Another concern was about handing an officer’s personal information to potentially harmful people.
 “You have gang members out there,” said the source.
 “You shouldn’t be making it easier for perpetrators to track down cops.”

-The program is part of the city’s Right to Know Act ...
+The program is part of the city’s Right to Know Act, which was enacted in December ...

 by Betty Nelander